 “The emotional impact is going to be huge,” Levine said in regard to this needed connection.

 From a government perspective, both Sreepada and Parker are hopeful as policy makers for some permanent shifts in telehealth regulations that allowed physicians to practice more widely.
-Parker noted that thankfully FQHCs and RHCs were now able to bill for telehealth.
+Parker noted that thankfully FQHCs and RHCs were able to bill for telehealth.
 He would like to see this access continued in the future, but a major question remains of whether the increased cost of technology justifies convenience for the patient.
 While there’s no easy way to rapidly scale telehealth across the country, the HHS is actively looking at what can be done going forward.

 “Consumer expectations are likely changed moving forward,” Parker said. “ We’re going to need to look at the data and envision a soft landing for telehealth.
 Hopefully there’s no hard stop.”

 In Minnesota, Sreepada and Senator Smith see allowing permanent changes in telehealth policy as a part of giving hope to the community.
 They have been listening to feedback from providers telling them how the relaxation of some policies, such as interstate practice with border states, has immensely helped them serve their patient population.
-Now, the office is trying to analyze which services are best suited for which modalities.
+Now, the office analyzing which services are best suited for which modalities.
 In rural areas, access to broadband can be limited, so audio may be the only option.
 This is one of the many areas on which the senator’s office is doing a cost-benefit analysis.

 Along the same lines, one of Parker’s main worries is that if a favorable reimbursement policy is implemented at the end of the pandemic, the success of telehealth may stall in areas where a sound infrastructure of technology and connectivity is severely lacking.